bkuri/vfab/docs/cheat-sheets/power-user/automation-scripts.md

         if not self.config['notifications']['queue_empty']:
             return

-        subject = "ploTTY Queue Empty"
+        subject = "vfab Queue Empty"
         body = f"""
-All jobs in the ploTTY queue have been completed.
+All jobs in the vfab queue have been completed.

 Time: {datetime.now().strftime('%Y-%m-%d %H:%M:%S')}